-This 16,000 square-foot mansion was built1901 by the Burrage family who used it as a summer vacation destination.
-The family only used the estate one month a year and eventually sold the mansion in 1924.
-Over the years the property has had several owners.
-Present owner, Tim Rochford purchased the mansion in 2007 and has dedicated its use to benefit of local, less-privileged children.
+This 16,000 square-foot mansion was built1901 by the Burrage family, who used it as a summer vacation destination.
+Unfortunately, the family only used the estate one month a year and eventually sold the mansion in 1924.
+Over the years, the property has had several owners.
+Present owner Tim Rochford purchased the mansion in 2007 and has dedicated its use to the benefit of local, less-privileged children.
 Events are held throughout the year.
 1205 W Crescent Ave.
 92373. website.

 Time for Lunch

 Walk off some of those calories as you window shop State Street.
-There are antique and art shops for the adults and kids are guaranteed to get a kick out of the Frugal Frigate.
-There are stacks of books, piles of plush animals and special events scheduled at this community kids corner.
+There are antique and art shops for the adults, and kids are guaranteed to get a kick out of the Frugal Frigate.
+In addition, there are stacks of books, piles of plush animals, and special events scheduled at this community kids’ corner.
 You’ll find it a #9 North Sixth Street.

 Redlands Farmers Market

 Early birds may prefer to head to the local Farmers Market, held Saturday mornings from 8 to 11 am.
-There is more than the usual fruits and veggies on offer.
+There are more than the usual fruits and veggies on offer.
 A great spot to sip a latte is from Augie’s Coffee Shop.
-Thursday Night Market is held in downtown from 6 to 9 pm.
-The streets and sidewalks are filled with food stalls and stands selling local artisan goods, flowers, clothes, and much more.
+Thursday Night Market is held downtown from 6 to 9 pm.
+The streets and sidewalks are filled with food stalls and sell local artisan goods, flowers, clothes, and much more.